 Retail investors should have the same rights as other unit holders.
 If the opportunity for pass-through voting is available to institutional investors, it should be available to retail investors on the same terms.

 However, there are challenges whereby funds may be composed of thousands of underlying companies making it an impossible task for the retail investor to vote each proxy manually.
 Coupled with the information disadvantage that a retail investor has relative to an institutional investor or fund manager, it makes for a challenging experience.

 Tumelo solves this challenge by offering the retail investor a selection of vote policies they can set and apply to their shares.
 Investors have real-time access to upcoming AGMs and the vote direction for their shares, even choosing to override the vote policy recommendation when they disagree.

 The other significant challenge is ensuring the vote reaches the retail investor.
 Due to broker platforms using an omnibus structure at the custodian, the custodian does not know who the retail investors are, only that the broker platform owns X number of shares.
 The traditional proxy system stops at the custodian meaning the retail investor can't vote.

 Tumelo takes a beneficial owner-first approach, directly verifying holdings information with broker platforms, allowing fund managers to pass the vote down to the true beneficial owner, regardless of whether they are a client of a broker platform, IFA or another structure.

-Tumelo allows fund managers to offer Pass-Through Proxy Voting on their pooled funds, allowing them to build a low-cost product that provides the same flexibility as a segregated mandate.
-Find out how you can win and retain clients by empowering them to vote with Pass-Through Voting.
+Tumelo allows fund managers to offer pass-through voting on their pooled funds, allowing them to build a low-cost product that provides the same flexibility as a segregated mandate.
+If you are a fund manager, find out how you can win and retain clients by empowering them to vote with pass-through voting.